Choosing what stocks to buy and sell in Philippine Stock Market is the real game when it comes to investing.

 Also, before investing you should see your overall finances in a bigger picture and understand that you have to start with protecting yourself and dependents before plunging directly to investing.

 I suggest you start studying BTID (Buy term, invest difference) if you have the time to actively manage your investments.
 Get a term insurance before starting investing.
-In my case, I can get mine with only less than 3k annual premium for 1M coverage with Philam with my IMG membership.
-(You can check what IMG is all about here).

 Hope this helps in drafting your own investment plan.